 YASS has partnered with four other youth organizations with comparable missions, to form the New Orleans Youth Organizing Collaborative, or Power of a Million Minds (POMM).
 Founded three years ago, POMM is a city-wide coalition of youth organizations who work collectively to amplify the power and voices of youth in New Orleans, as well as to bridge divisions of race, ethnicity, class and neighborhood.
 While JJPL headquarters the coalition, it is an equal partner with the other four organizations, whose members include: Fyre Youth Squad (FYS), Vietnamese American Young Leaders Association (VAYLA), Kids Rethink New Orleans Schools (Rethink), and LatiNOLA Youth Leadership Council (LYLC).

-In 2011, the New Orleans youth organizing collaborative, POMM, continues to expand the membership of our collaboration, both through our respective organizations and through our engagement with other community partners over time, to develop the structure of POMM, and to amplify the impact that we have on policy change in New Orleans as well as youth leadership in the city overall.
+The New Orleans youth organizing collaborative, POMM, continues to expand the membership of our collaboration, both through our respective organizations and through our engagement with other community partners over time, to develop the structure of POMM, and to amplify the impact that we have on policy change in New Orleans as well as youth leadership in the city overall.
 POMM is expanding the number of youth participating in collaborative events and meetings, increasing our formal partnerships with other organizations and coalitions in the city, and is also developing a POMM platform, with a pro-youth agenda inclusive of the policy recommendations that each of our organizations is focused on for the city of New Orleans as a whole, as well as our collective goals for educational equity.

 Using this platform as a tool, we are collaborating on several campaign focused events, highlighting different components of the POMM platform and with leadership provided by alternating members, as well as to host city-wide youth events, including a summit bringing together youth from across New Orleans to participate in civic engagement and public actions, advancing the POMM platform overall.